Preparing For Kindergarten!

 These assessments do not affect a child’s ability to enroll in kindergarten.
-Rather, they help teachers get a snapshot of each child’s readiness to learn.
+Rather, they help teachers get a snapshot of each child’s current skills and knowledge at particular points in time.
 There are a few assessments for kindergartners that you may hear about and be asked to participate in as a parent or caregiver.

-Used in the classroom, the Kindergarten Individuals Development Survey (KIDS) is an observational tool designed to help teachers, administrators, families and policymakers better understand the developmental readiness of children entering kindergarten.
-KIDS is core to the Illinois State Board of Education’s (ISBE) goal that every child in Illinois deserves to attend a school wherein all kindergarteners are assessed for readiness.
+Used in the classroom, the Kindergarten Individuals Development Survey (KIDS) is an observational tool designed to help teachers, administrators, families and policymakers better understand the abilities and behaviors of children in kindergarten.
+KIDS is core to the Illinois State Board of Education’s (ISBE) goal that every child in Illinois deserves to have a strong experience in kindergarten to support their overall success in school.
 KIDS focuses on the knowledge, skills, and behaviors across four key domains that most impact long-term student success.
-The domains are: Approaches to Learning and Self-Regulation; Social and Emotional Development; Language and Literacy Development; and Cognition: Math.
+These domains are: Approaches to Learning and Self-Regulation; Social and Emotional Development; Language and Literacy Development; and Cognition: Math.

 Parents of incoming kindergarteners may be asked to complete this questionnaire to help provide the district with a more complete picture of their child at the time of kindergarten entry.
 This 36-question survey will ask about your child’s behavior with regard to self-regulation, compliance, communication, adaptive functioning, autonomy, affect, and interaction with people.
 This questionnaire is filled out by the parent or caregiver and can help identify their child’s strengths as well as any areas where a child may need support.
 The questionnaire takes only about 10–15 minutes.
 It’s that quick and easy.

 Below find quick links to registration information for communities in Chicago and the West Suburban Cook County area.